 Ieud, Jud.
 Maramures

-Ion Pleș's house from Ieud, dated in 1890, was rebuilt in the Village Museum in 1936.
-Coming from a scattered settlement from the valley of Ieudișor brook, it is representative for the folk architecture from Maramureș in the 19th century.
-Beside the house, in the yard one can see a series of annexes that illustrate the main occupations in the area, animal husbandry and agriculture: a barn with two stables, a hayloft with mobile roof, and a pigsty.
+The house of Ion Pleș from Ieud, dating in 1890, was rebuilt in the Village Museum in 1936. coming from a village of the Ieudișor Valley, it is representative for the Maramureş People's Architecture of the 19th century.
+Next to the house, in the yard you can see a series of annexes that illustrate the main occupations in the area, the raising of cattle and agriculture: a two -stable stables, a "chorfa" (mobile roof) and a "college" (cote for pigs).

-The household entry is through a monumental oak gate with richly ornated pillars, which has a double door from fir planks for animals and teams access, and a small gate for the people.
-Next to the gate there is a bench protected by a shingle roof, with socialising role.
-Here is also a shadoof fountain.
+The entrance to the house is made by a monumental gate made of oak wood, with richly ornamental pillars, which has a double door from fir board for access to cattle and workshops, as well as a small gate for humans.
+Near the gate, there is a bench protected by a shingle roof, which performed the function of socialization.
+Also here, we find a fountain.

-The house plan has four rooms: a median foyer, without ceiling or windows, on the left the guest room (“the big house”), on the right the living room (“the small house”) and a pantry.
-In the “big house” the attention is drawn towards the large oven, raised on a wood socle and the richness of the fabrics made of natural dyed wool.
-The sculpted furniture, the objects made of wood, the icons painted on glass and the glazed ceramics are proof for both the owner's flourishing situation and his statute within the community.
+In the plane, the house comprises four rooms: a median tent without ceiling or windows, the guest room ("big house") to the right, the living room ("small house") and a shirt on the left.
+In the "Mare House", it draws attention to the oven with generous dimensions, raised on a wooden base and the richness of wool fabrics painted in natural colors.
+The carved furniture, the objects made of wood, the icons painted on the glass and the glazed ceramic vessels attest to both the flourishing state of the owner and its status within the community.
+In the plane, the house includes a median tent, large house (room), house (room) and chamber.

 Subscribe to our Newsletter!